luke-camillleri-22/FYP/README.md

 - Please Extract the .zip file within the Food Directory as it contains crucial agent observation data which was too large to push to the repo uncompressed.

 - Please import the Unity Package into an empty Unity Scene and install dependencies accordingly.

+### ALL PYTHON CODE WAS PROGRAMMED AND EXECUTED USING PYTHON 3.10.11